 - a low degree of potentially harmful radiation inside your car.

 If finding one gives you a hard time, you could try Kathrein (catalogue, starting page 43), Procom, or RFI Wireless, fx cellular roof mounted and cellular glass mount.
-Decide if you can live with a hole in your roof, and watch out for the frequencies covered by each model.
+Decide if you can live with a hole in your roof, and watch out for the frequencies covered by each model - preferable is one covering the most usual global bands: 850 and 1900 MHz in the Americas, 900 and 1800 MHz in the remaining world.
 Try to get an outside antenna, rather than one stuck on the inside of the windshield.
 Finally, manageability (can the rod be removed and re-attached easily?) and looks will play a part, too. - Surprisingly, there is also an american maker of antennas.

 You need a carkit.
 It consists of a blackbox and a cradle, which are connected by a system cable.
 They should come with a microphone.
 A speaker you will have to buy separately from a 2-way radio store; alternatively, you could also use your radio's speakers.

 However, the external antenna is connected not through galvanic coupling (plug/socket), but through inductive coupling (wire loop on wire loop).
 The latter is not quite as effective as the former, but still much better than a freely radiating phone inside your car.
 Galvanic coupling is presently not possible because phones do not come with an antenna contact anymore.

 The system used by me is the Audio 2000 system by Funkwerk Dabendorf, the predecessor of Novero - both defunct now, at least in this field.
 Connection with the Nokia phone (including its high-speed modem) is done through a bluetooth dongle (plugged into a USB extension) that you place right next to your phone.
 Should someone offer you a used Audio 2000 system, make sure the 2 flaws it used to have have been dealt with: loose audio plug and low microphone volume.
 Funkwerk Dabendorf would not admit these flaws, probably in order to avoid a costly product recall, but they would help you on an individual basis once you approached them.